Uterus

 Gross description

-• No unique gross findings which would separate serous from nonserous carcinoma
+• No unique gross findings to separate serous from nonserous carcinoma

 • Endometrial polyp may be present